Gilberg-Hartwig Funeral Home – Over The Years!

 Steven Hartwig (a grandson of Paul Gilberg, and nephew of John & Joyce Gilberg) began working at the furniture store and funeral home in 1972 during high school.
 He became interested in the funeral side of the business, and went on to further his education at the Cincinnati College of Mortuary Science, graduating in 1984.
 He then joined his grandfather and uncle at the funeral home.
 Upon John’s retirement in 2000, Steve and his wife Diana moved their family to live above the funeral home in 2001, and their children became the sixth generation of the Gilberg family to live at this location.

 In 2008, Keith May joined the family of Gilberg-Hartwig Funeral Home working part-time.
-After graduating in June of 2013 from the Cincinnati College of Mortuary Science, he became part of the full-time staff.
+After graduating with honors in June of 2013 from the Cincinnati College of Mortuary Science, he became part of the full-time staff.
 Keith became a licensed funeral director and embalmer in February of 2015, and is looking forward to helping families in our area for years to come.

 Today, the family of the Gilberg-Hartwig Funeral Home continues the tradition in New Bremen and the surrounding area, and are proud to be able to serve families with the dignity, compassion and professionalism in our modern, yet home-like setting.
 Our goal is to arrange the type of service to meet the individual needs of each family that we serve.
 From pre-arrangement of funeral services, to cremation and memorial services, to full-service traditional funerals, our family is here to assist your family through the loss of a loved one, now and for many years to come.